 #1 - Stop using your phone as an alarm clock

 Okay this is probably the first thing to consider.
 If our phone is our alarm, then it is almost impossible not to make it the first thing we look at each morning.
 Consider getting a small bedside clock (preferably not digital to reduce the melatonin-draining light in your face all night!).
 If you really cannot bear the thought of not having your phone by your side, then at least keep your phone on airplane mode - the alarm will still work and you avoid seeing the notifications.

-#2 - Keep your phone outside the bedroom
+#2 - Say goodnight to your phone

 If you have managed to get a separate alarm clock then the next thing to consider is keeping your bedroom a phone-free zone.
 It can charge overnight in a different room, where you won't be tempted to check it first thing.
 A recent study has found that moving your smartphone outside of your bedroom leads to higher levels of happiness and better quality of life, with over 90% of participants at least considering keeping the phones out of the bedroom following the study (Hughes.
 N & Burke.
 J, 2018).

 #3 - Keep a pen and paper or a journal next to your bed Try doing just 5 minutes of journaling first thing in the morning.
 It might be to jot down some ideas you have had overnight, write down 3 things you are grateful for or just offload how you are feeling.
 Journaling is such a great Lifestyle Medicine tip to give us a few precious minutes to focus solely on ourselves, hopefully reducing our stress and encouraging better habits for the rest of the day.